belle2/basf2/mva/doc/index-01-mva.rst

                       --method FastBDT

 The given root file has to contain the variables and target as branches.
-You can write out such a file using VariablesToNtuple module of the analysis package, or a custom module if you want to train a classifier for an other package than analysis.
+You can write out such a file using VariablesToNtuple module of the analysis package, or a custom module if you want to train a classifier for another package than analysis.
 Multiple weightfiles and wildcard expansion like it is done by the RootInput module is supported.
 Look at the examples in mva/examples to learn more.